-- 2.1.
-The Rules developed by the Society reflect the level of its technical knowledge at the time they are published.
-Therefore, the Society, although committed also through its research and development services to continuous updating of the Rules, does not guarantee the Rules meet state-of-the-art science and technology at the time of publication or that they meet the Society's or others' subsequent technical developments. - 2.2.
-The Interested Party is required to know the Rules on the basis of which the Services are provided.
-With particular reference to Classification Services, special attention is to be given to the Rules concerning class suspension, withdrawal and reinstatemen t.
-In case of doubt or inaccuracy, the Interested Party is to promptly contact the Society for clarification. - The Rules for Classification of Ships are published on the Society's website: www.tasneef.ae. - 2.3.
-The Society exercises due care and skill: - (i) in the selection of its Surveyors - (ii) in the performance of its Services, taking into account the level of its technical knowledge at the time the Services are performed. - 2.4.
+2.1.
+The Rules developed by the Society reflect the level of its technical knowledge at the time they are published therefore, the Society, although also committed through its research and development services to continuous updating of the Rules, does not guarantee the Rules meet state-of-the-art science and technology at the time of publication or that they meet the Society's or others' subsequent technical developments.

+2.2.
+The Interested Party is required to know the Rules based on which the Services are provided.
+With particular reference to Classification Services, special attention is to be given to the Rules concerning class suspension, withdrawal and reinstatement.
+In case of doubt or inaccuracy, the Interested Party is to promptly contact the Society for clarification.
+The Rules for Classification of Ships are published on the Society's website: www.tasneef.ae.

+2.3.
+Society exercises due care and skill:

+(i) In the selection of its Surveyors

+(ii)In the performance of its Services, taking into account the level of its technical knowledge at the time the Services are performed.

+2.4.
 Surveys conducted by the Society include, but are not limited to, visual inspection and non-destructive testing.
-Unless otherwise required, surveys are conducted through sampling techniques and do not consist of comprehensive verification or monitoring of the Ship or of the items subject to certification.
+Unless otherwise required, surveys are conducted through sampling techniques and do not consist of comprehensive verification or monitoring of the Ship or the items subject to certification.
 The surveys and checks made by the Society on board ship do not necessarily require the constant and continuous presence of the Surveyor.
 The Society may also commission laboratory testing, underwater inspection and other checks carried out by and under the responsibility of qualified service suppliers.
 Survey practices and procedures are selected by the Society based on its experience and knowledge and according to generally accepted technical standards in the sector.